-Because of the environments in which they operate, cranes are often susceptible to dirt, liquids and hazards which can become abrasive and corrosive.
-Vibrations during operation can result in loosening of parts—such as screws and fasteners
+Because of the environments in which they operate, cranes are often susceptible to dirt, liquids, and hazards which can become abrasive and corrosive.
+Vibrations during operation can also result in the loosening of parts, such as screws and fasteners.

 While dirt and other elements on the outside of the equipment are not necessarily harmful, it can cause real damage if it gets into the hydraulic system.

-As part of your maintenance program, ensure that moving parts are adjusted and are secured correctly, the hydraulic system and fluids are free of contaminants, SOS sampling is undertaken and new lubrication is applied when required.
+As part of your maintenance program, ensure that moving parts are adjusted and secured correctly, that the hydraulic system and fluids are free of contaminants, SOS sampling is undertaken, and new lubrication is applied when required.

 Proper Inventory Management

-Correct inventory identification and management is another essential aspect of hydraulic crane maintenance.
+Correct inventory identification and management is another essential aspect of hydraulic crane repairs and maintenance.
 When hydraulic cranes require service or repair, it is essential that spare parts are available.

-Hydraulic cranes are an essential part of most construction sites.
-Following comprehensive maintenance, the strategy allows you to enhance safety and performance.
+Hydraulic cranes are a vital part of most construction sites.
+Following comprehensive maintenance allows you to enhance safety and performance.

-If you need help with the upkeep of your hydraulic cranes or need professional repair services, look no further than SuperService.
-Our Heavy Equipment Specialists focus on safety, quality, and exceptional customer service, to guarantee your cranes are in good hands.
-Get in touch with us today on 1300-895-895.
+If you need help with the upkeep of your hydraulic cranes or if you require professional repair services, look no further than SuperService™.
+Our heavy equipment specialists focus on safety, quality, and exceptional customer service, meaning we can guarantee that your cranes are in good hands.
+Get in touch with us today on 1300-895-895 or contact us here.